So, you’re thinking about a career in business? That’s great!

 - Operations Manager

-Understanding basic business principles will make you more effective in your current job or prepare you for a new career.
-Either way, the Business and Accounting program is a great stepping stone to bigger and better things in your life and career.
+Understanding basic business principles will make you more effective in your current job or prepare you for a new career, and is a great stepping stone to bigger and better things in your life and career.